-Historical groundwater quality monitoring for contaminants was accomplished primarily in municipal water sources.
-All municipalities are required to sample their municipal supply to assure public safety and as a result, these entities provide one of the best long-term records of nitrate nitrogen trends.
+Historical groundwater quality monitoring for contaminants was accomplished primarily in municipal water sources and perhaps give the most accurate picture of the evolving groundwater problems.
+All municipalities have been required to sample their municipal supply for many years to assure public safety.
+As a result, these records provide one of the best long-term analysis of increasing nitrate nitrogen trends.
 Records from 1970 and prior years showed very low nitrate nitrogen levels in most communities of the Little Blue NRD.
-However, as years passed, groundwater nitrate levels have continued to rise.
-Table 4.4.1. below is a snapshot of nitrate results from public water systems across the LBNRD and reflect the growing impacts of agronomic fertilizer applications.
+However, as years passed, groundwater nitrate levels have risen slowly.
+Table 4.4.1. on the next page is a snapshot of public water system's nitrate results from across the District.
+They reflect the growing concern for the impacts of nitrates, most which has been derived from agronomic fertilizer applications.

 The LBNRD works closely with many of these municipalities to develop source water protection measures which include, old well decommissionings, best management practice implementation and ordinance developments.
-The LBNRD has assisted in grant applications for various studies of public water systems for system improvements and new water sources.
+The LBNRD has assisted with grant applications for various studies of public water systems focused on system improvements and new water sources.
 Two communities, Fairbury and Hastings, have requested assistance with wellhead protection activities which dictated establishing special water quality sub-areas for managing agricultural activities within the designated time-of-travel areas of municipal well influence.
-Management rules in these areas mirror those applied to other high-nitrate agricultural areas.
+Management rules in these areas, for the most part, mirror those applied to other high-nitrate agricultural areas.